NguyenKhoa311/NguyenKhoa311/README.md

 ---

 ## 🚀 About Me
-✨ Passionate about creating innovative solutions and learning new technologies
+✨ Driven by curiosity and a passion for crafting innovative projects while continuously exploring and mastering new technologies.
 📚 Currently studying **Computer Networks and Data Communications** at **VNU - University of Engineering and Technology**
 🎯 Aspiring to become a **Data Engineer** or **DevOps Engineer**
 🎲 Fun fact: I enjoy tinkering with code and occasionally creating bugs since 2023 😅